Brown (surname)

 Brown is an English-language surname in origin chiefly descriptive of a person with brown hair, complexion or clothing.
 It is one of the most common surnames in English-speaking countries.
-It is the second most common surname in Canada and Scotland, third most common in Australia and the United Kingdom and fourth most common in England and the United States.
-It is particularly clustered in southern Scotland.
+It is the most common surname in Jamaica, the second most common in Canada and the United Kingdom, and the fourth most common in Australia and the United States.
+It was first recorded in East Lothian in Lowland Scotland.